Money-saving tips! We’ve rounded up our top 30 wedding hacks that will save you money on your wedding!

 6. Choose an already beautiful venue

-Choosing a wedding place that does not need a ton of decoration will save your rentals and decorative expenditures.
+Another major thing to consider when looking for ways to save money is choosing a wedding place that does not need a ton of decoration to save your rentals and decorative expenditures.
 Outdoor places with lovely views will make your wedding scenery rich and won’t require many decorations.
-Also choosing a venue with a lot of in-house furniture and areas that you can maximize, like for photos and cocktail hour.
-The fact that you don’t need to spend a lot on decorations is a great wedding hack that will save you money.
+Also choosing a venue with a lot of in-house furniture and areas that you can maximize, like photos and cocktail hour.
+You don’t need to spend a lot on decorations is a great wedding hack that will save you money.

 7. Choose your guests wisely

 The smaller the list of invitees, the lesser the budget is.
 Keep your guest list shorter.
 Invite only close friends and relatives.
 A small wedding can save you on every item of your event.
 Plus, you can fully enjoy the moments with your loved ones you can’t in case of a big event.

 8. Consider “all-inclusive”

 Yes, to “all-inclusive” packages.
 Venues having these packages provide several facilities and services other than renting their event space/s.
 These might include on-site coordination, meal, liquor, staff, cake, rentals, accommodations, and much more.